 Baking and steaming will also result in a fascinating outcome for you.
 Pair it with cilantro, cinnamon, cumin, or feta cheese for a dazzling meal.

-26. Amish Bush Porto Rico
+25. Amish Bush Porto Rico

 This potato has ivy-shaped leaves and orange flesh.
 Amish Bush Porto Rico color varies from pink (or red) to copper-colored skin.
 It has a sweet and buttery taste when baked, which gives your mouth a smooth and delightful feeling.

-27. Bam-Goguma (Korean Purple Sweet Potato)
+26. Bam-Goguma (Korean Purple Sweet Potato)

-In Korea, there are four major variants: Honey Sweet Potatoes (Kkul- Goguma), Pumpkin Sweet Potatoes (Hobak-Goguma), Chestnut Sweet Potatoes (Bam-Goguma), and Purple Sweet Potatoes (Jeok-Goguma).
+In Korea, there are four major variants: honey sweet potatoes (Kkul- Goguma), pumpkin sweet potatoes (Hobak-Goguma), chestnut sweet potatoes (Bam-Goguma), and purple sweet potatoes (Jeok-Goguma).

 Some people also add it to their diet menu as it is sweet and full of nutrients.
 In Korea, people pair the sweet potato with kimchi or add some salt and pepper.
 Enjoying it plain is an excellent way to feel all the natural flavor.

-28. Sumor Sweet Potatoes
+27. Sumor Sweet Potatoes

 Here comes one of the latest variants of sweet potatoes, Sumor.
 Its name is an old English word for ‘summer’.
 This potato skin color ranges from tan to yellow.
 Its flesh has a white or yellow color and is full of vitamin C.

-29. Heirloom (Envy) Sweet Potatoes
+28. Heirloom (Envy) Sweet Potatoes

 Heirloom has a slight orange skin and flesh that gives a mild sweetness when cooked.
 Its moist texture is an ideal choice to add to stew recipes.
 You can also roast or bake this potato in the oven for an excellent meal.

-30. North Carolina Sweet Potatoes
+29. North Carolina Sweet Potatoes

+It has a gloriously orange flesh that you can use to make countless dishes.
 This plant grows well in a hot and moist climate (mature roughly 120 days).
 The potato has a uniform shape with smooth skin.

 Baked casseroles, fried snacks, or desserts like sweet potato-flavored ice cream are some delectable ideas for you to make a spectacular meal.